ararog/deboa/examples/README.md

 This example shows how to use bora to quickly create a REST API client based on JSONPlaceholder.

+## Blog

+This example shows how to use vamo to create a simple rest client for a blog api.

 ## Catcher

 This example shows how to use catcher to add request/response logging.